RELEASE

 • Service delivery milestones

-• SLA (Service Level Agreement) tracking and breach warnings
+• SLA tracking and breach warnings

 • Workflow bottlenecks before they escalate into client issues

-It’s an architectural standard embedded in the design of operational workflows, escalations, and alerts.
+Visibility isn't just a reporting feature.
+It's an architectural standard embedded in the design of your operational workflows, escalations, and alerts.

-4. Scalability is Built into the Foundation, Not Retrofitted
+4. Scalability is built into the foundation, not retrofitted

 This requires: